joemoose/psiops/docs/combat.md

 ## Time, Actions, and Ranges

-A combat round represents 6 seconds of in-game time during which characters have **two Actions** each.
-An Action may be an attack, movement, using a psionic talent, or any similar act taking up to 6 seconds.
+A combat round represents 6 seconds of in-game time during which characters have **two actions** each.
+An *action* may be an attack, movement, using a psionic talent, or any similar act taking up to 6 seconds.

-**Interrupting Actions**: You can hold your action and specify under what conditions you’ll act.
+**Interrupting Actions**: You can hold your *action* and specify under what conditions you’ll act.
 For example, “I hold my action until I see an enemy come around the corner.”
 When the conditions are met, you may act instantly, interrupting the opponent’s action.

 **Movement**: In-combat movement is abstracted to determine ranges to targets.
 However, in some cases, it is helpful to have a more concrete measurement.
 When a character spends an Action moving on foot, they move around 10m.